Shigeru Aoki: A Gift of the Sea

+The Artizon Museum describes the painting as showing 'imaginative brilliance', 'youthful energy' and 'wild brushwork'.

 Wandering

 After his completed university studies and a one and a half months sketching trip to Chiba, he relocated to what is now Chikusei, Ibaraki, where he had a son by his common law wife Tane Fukuda.

 However, Fukuda returned home to take care of her ill father in August 1907, and the relationship came to an end.
 From October 1908, he abandoned his house (in Ibaraki) and went on a prolonged painting trip, creating numerous works, but never settling in any location for an extended period of time.

 Shigeru Aoki died of tuberculosis in March 1911 in a Fukuoka City hospital.

 Legacy

 A number of Aoki's works have been collected by the Ishibashi Museum of Art in his hometown of Kurume, two of which have been recognized by the Japanese government's Agency for Cultural Affairs as Important Cultural Properties.

 There are two museums that hold currently the name of Aoki Shigeru: One is the house where he was born and raised in Shojima-maji of Kurume City.
 The other is the house where A Gift of The Sea was created, in today’s Chiba Prefecture, Tateyama City, Mera village.